ryokkuz/ryokkuz/README.md

-## Hi there 👋
-hey there!
+## hey there!
-i'm a beginner programmer (learning python) i like to draw sometimes
+i'm a beginner programmer (learning python) and like to draw sometimes

 <!--